download resume as PDF

 Keynote: Portfolio Selection, Risk Analysis, and Optimization.
 Brian Peterson. presented at the R/RMetrics International User Conference in Meielisalp, Switzerland, July 2007.

-I am a peer reviewer for several publishers and journals in finance and technology.
+I am a peer reviewer for several book publishers and journals in finance and technology.

-Brian is also on the program committee for the global R/Finance and UseR! conferences, and has previously served on the program committee for MFA conferences and R/Rmetrics.
+On the program committee for the global R/Finance and UseR! conferences, and has previously served on the program committee for MFA and R/Rmetrics conferences.

 Industry and Academic references available upon request.